Z-A-P-P-I-T/Ubuntu-Security-Hardening-Script/README.md

 Ensure the script is executed with root privileges for all the changes to take effect.
 Some changes, such as partitioning and fine-tuning sysctl values, still require manual intervention as they are environment-specific.
 Review the script’s output and log files (e.g., /var/log/rkhunter.log) to ensure all components were applied successfully.
-This overview provides the essential information needed for a README file for the script, summarizing its functions and usage while noting the manual steps required.